jamesmckeon/backend-coding-challenge/suggest-api.README.md

 Suggest queries are constructed using any combination of the following:

-- q: the place name to search for.
+- *q*: the place name to search for.
 Name search is executed as "startsWith" rather than "contains", and is case and whitespace - insensitive (optional)
-- longitude: used with latitude to specify a location to search near (required if latitude is provided)
+- *longitude*: used with latitude to specify a location to search near (required if latitude is provided)
-- latitude: used with longitude to specify a location to search near (required if longitude is provided)
+- *latitude*: used with longitude to specify a location to search near (required if longitude is provided)
-- type: specifies what format should be returned (json or xml); default is xml (optional)
+- *type*: specifies what format should be returned (json or xml); default is xml (optional)
+- *MaxResults*: the maximum number of results that should be returned, ordered descending by Certainty

 Suggest currently offers three service methods
 - suggestions (returns [large cities](https://en.wikipedia.org/wiki/Settlement_hierarchy))